Liquid Death Mountain Water Reviews

-This Liquid Death mountain water review found out that the brand was created by Mike Cessario.
+While researching for this Liquid Death mountain water review, I found out that the brand was created by Mike Cessario.

 Where is Liquid Death made?

-While we were unable to discover where their manufacturing facilities are located, we do know that their water is sourced from the Austrian Alps.
+While I was unable to discover where their manufacturing facilities are located, I do know that their water is sourced from the Austrian Alps.